wp-plugins/stout-google-calendar/readme.txt

 = Why the Stout Google Calendar plugin? =

 Basically, we really dislike the default colors of embedded Google Calendars - at least how they look on 99.9% of the sites we develop.
-We went in search of a workaround and found the great [gcalendar-wrapper.php](http://www.unitz.com/u-notez/2009/04/color-customization-for-embedded-google-calendars/) script by Chris Dornfield.
+We went in search of a workaround and found the great [gcalendar-wrapper.php](http://www.unitz.com/u-notez/2009/04/color-customization-for-embedded-google-calendars/) script by Chris Dornfeld.
 After giving it a test run we thought it would be really cool to have a WordPress plugin that allowed us to easily manage calendars with customized color schemes from within WordPress.
 We modified the gcalendar-wrapper script, whipped up some code, added a dash of AJAXy goodness to the admin page and, voila!, the Stout Google Calendar plugin was created.

 = How do I know what is changed by each color choice? =